-WHEREAS, the application complies with the Intents and applicable Policies 1, 2, 4, 5, 6, 7, 8, 9, 12, 20, 21, 22, 23, 24 and 28 of this Guideline because, as set forth above, this is a small neighborhood-serving retail center; it will have an attractive look and feel in accordance with the style and design concepts accompanying this application and as shown at the neighborhood meeting, and the elevations to be shown at the public hearing; odors would only exist as a consequence of the proposed restaurants, but those are located along the Greenwood Road portion of the site the furthest away from the adjoining residential properties, which are further separated by the sewer and drainage easement, further buffering the these developments; noise would only potentially emanate from the later hours of the restaurants as the retail portion is not anticipated to have any form of late hours; but residential properties potentially impacted by such nuisances are located significant distances away; lighting will follow restrictions of the Land Development Code (LDC) and thus be directed down and away from nearby residential properties, with 90 degree cut-off at property lines; transitions to adjoining properties on the south and east side will be attractively screened with the required landscaping as well as the increased distance of the drainage easement and parking will be shared; loading and delivery will be located and/or screened so as to minimize impacts on nearby properties and signage will be in conformance with the LDC, with only the portion of the development along Greenwood Road proposed for C-2 zoning with the applicant proposing a use binding element to restrict the C-2 zoned portion of the property to a drive thru restaurant and the uses allowed in the C-1 zoning district, which will eliminate any objectionable C-2 uses; and
+The application complies with the Intents and applicable Policies 1, 2, 4, 5, 6, 7, 8, 9, 12, 20, 21, 22, 23, 24 and 28 of this Guideline as follows.

+As set forth above, this is a small neighborhood-serving retail center.
+It will have an attractive look and feel in accordance with the style and design concepts accompanying this application and as shown at the neighborhood meeting, and the elevations to be shown at the public hearing.
+Odors would only exist as a consequence of the proposed restaurants, but those are located along the Greenwood Road portion of the site the furthest away from the adjoining residential properties, which are further separated by the sewer and drainage easement, further buffering the these developments.
+Noise would only potentially emanate from the latter hours of the restaurants as the retail portion is not anticipated to have any form of late hours.
+But residential properties potentially impacted by such nuisances are located significant distances away.
+Lighting will follow restrictions of the Land Development Code (LDC) and thus be directed down and away from nearby residential properties, with 90 degree cut-off at property lines.
+Transitions to adjoining properties on the south and east side will be attractively screened with the required landscaping as well as the increased distance of the drainage easement.
+Parking will be shared.
+Loading and delivery will be located and/or screened so as to minimize impacts on nearby properties.
+Signage will be in conformance with the LDC.